Cocoa Butter: Nutrition, Benefits, and Drawbacks

 After this final stage, the cocoa butter is ready for packing, sale and distribution.

-As mentioned earlier, cocoa butter isn’t the most nutritious food in the world.
+As mentioned earlier, cocoa butter isn’t the most nutrient-rich food in the world—but does it have any documented benefits?

 Large Chunks of Cocoa Butter and Cocoa Butter Shavings.